flype44/VControl/DOCUMENTATION.md

 SYNOPSIS :

-This command map a 256KB or 512KB or 1MB ROM file and reboot the system.
+This command map a 256KB or 512KB or 1MB valid ROM file and REBOOT the system.

-This command does a RAW maprom, the input file remains untouched and mapped as is.
+This command does a RAW maprom, the input file content remains unchecked, untouched and mapped as is.

 INPUT :

 * A valid ROM file

 OUTPUT :

 * Reboot the system if successful.
 * Returns DOS WARN ($RC = 5) if failed.

+NOTE :

+* The mapped ROM will survive from a `WARM REBOOT`.

+* The mapped ROM will NOT survive from a `POWER OFF`.

+* Shutdown the system if the mapped ROM gives troubles.

 ```
 > C:VControl MAPROM=C:Diag.ROM